redkubes/quickstart/gcp/README.md

 ### Set up a managed kubernetes cluster on GKE

 - Navigate into the `gke` directory
-- Rename the `terraform.tfvars.example` to `terraform.tfvars` and fill in the fields
+- Add your Project ID and Project Region to the `terraform.tfvars`

 - Open a terminal and run the following,